gochoam/phosphor-menus/README.md

 ]);
 ```

-The menus created by the previous snippet can now be grouped into a main bar.
+The menus created in the previous snippet can now be grouped into a main bar.
-This is accomplished with the  `menuBar` constructor, which takes as argument a
+This is accomplished with the `menuBar` constructor, a list of menu items is
-list of menu items.
+passed as argument.

 ```typescript
 // Main Menu Bar